sid4618/Typefont/README.md

 Short summary: the input image is passed to the optical character recognition after some filters based on its brightness.
 The symbols (letters) are extracted from the input image and compared with the symbols of the fonts in the database using a perceptual comparison and a pixel based comparison in order to obtain a percentage of similarity.

 ## How to add a font
-The fonts stored in this database are just a JSON structure with letters as keys and the base64 of the image of the letter of the font as value.
+The fonts stored in this database are just a 'JSON' structure with letters as keys and the base64 of the image of the letter of the font as value.
 If you want to add a new font you must follow this structure.
 ```javascript
 {
     "meta": {